rrzta/Machine-Learning---Case-Based-1/README.md

 Explain, implement, analyze, and design a supervised learning machine learning technique, namely Multilayer Perceptron (MLP) on the Audit Risk dataset.

-#If you want to run the code from the terminal
+#If you want to run the code
-1. Make sure you have the pandas, numpy, matplotlib, and seaborn libraries installed on your PC.
-2. Make sure there is a 'audit_risk.xlsx' and 'trial.xlsx' file
-3. Open a terminal and adjust the path to your file
+1. Copy the Excel files
+2. Update the file paths in your IPython Notebook
+3. Launch Jupyter Notebook
-4. Type the command "python (filename).py"
+4. Access the IPython Notebook
+5. Run the IPython Notebook cells